adomokos/light-service/README.md

 ## Error Codes

-You can do a more structured error handling by using error codes in the context.
+You can add some more structure to your error handling by taking advantage of error codes in the context.
-If something goes wrong in your actions, you can fail the process by setting the context to failure:
+Normally, when something goes wrong in your actions, you fail the process by setting the context to failure:

 ```ruby
 class FooAction